 36.4 § 4 The provisions of Nos.
 36.1, 36.2 and 36.3 shall also apply to personnel of aircraft earth stations.

-[Rationale: The intention of GADSS is that the pilot will not control the distress tracking system at least in an emergency situation and the information may need to be disseminated widely and hence the provisions of 18.4 may not be applicable]]
+36.5 § 5 The provisions of Nos.
+18.4, 36.1, 36.2 and 36.3 shall not apply to automated distress and positioning systems operating in accordance with the ICAO provisions for the global aeronautical distress and safety system.[Rationale: The intention of GADSS is that the pilot will not control the distress tracking system at least in an emergency situation and the information may need to be disseminated widely and hence the provisions of 18.4 may not be applicable]]

 A.4 Issue 4 – Licencing of the Operator of the Mobile Station

 ARTICLE 37